 Nowadays, the industrial sector employs approximately 29% of all employed Poles.
-The
+The most popular industries include:

-Daewoo, in Warsaw) producing cars, and Volvo (Wrocław), Solaris (Poznań) and MAN (Poznań) producing buses.
+The automotive industry: Fiat (in Tychy), Opel (as former part of GM, in Gliwice), Volkswagen (in Poznań), and GM DAT (former Korean Daewoo, in Warsaw) producing cars, and Volvo (Wrocław), Solaris (Poznań) and MAN (Poznań) producing buses.
 There is also a wide range of suppliers producing components for factories and customers.
-Other world producers present in Poland include GM Fiat, Isuzu, Volkswagen and Toyota who produce engines and gearboxes.